 Other treatment choices are use of a vacuum erection device which is a non-invasive method involving placement of a cylinder over the penis.
 Suction is applied by a pump that results in engorgement of the penis and the formation of an erection that is held in place by a rubber constriction ring.
 This may reduce the shortening that occurs after radical prostatectomy.

-The best results for penile implant surgery are within the first 12 or so months from radical prostate surgery, before there is too much penile shortening, which cannot be reversed, and before the patients develops too much depression, and loss of self-esteem as a man, because of his ED.
+The best results for this penile implant surgery are within the first 12 or so months from radical prostate surgery.
+This is to ensure action is taken before there is irreversible penile shortening and to minimize any psychological effects such as depression and loss of self-esteem as a result of the erectile dysfunction.

 Dr Love and his team understand that you may be feeling nervous, anxious or embarrassed about your symptoms or condition.
 We want you to know that you deserve to get the treatment you need and that you can go on to live a fulfilling and satisfying life.
 It’s never too late.

 You can call our expert team confidentially and ask any questions you may have about your symptoms, condition, treatment options and the best way forward.
 No obligation.

 You can request an appointment with Dr Love online.
 You do not need a referral from your GP, but this may assist with the cost of the consultation.

 If you are not ready to make an appointment, but would like to ask a question or get some more information – we are here for you.
 Send your question to Dr Love using the form below: